cristian-guerrero/legion-go-tricks/README.md

 ## Dolphin (Gamecube)

-For to improve stability, make sure you disable V-sync in the Dolphin settings (open Dolphin on desktop mode, select `Graphics`, and disable V-sync).
+For to improve stability, make sure you disable V-sync in the Dolphin settings

+- open Dolphin on desktop mode
+- select `Graphics`
+- disable V-sync, save changes

 ## Retroarch